 “Do I have to pay for a 6th year if there isn’t enough equity?”

-No. The 2010 and 2014 Protocols both say: “If the amount of the debtor’s net worth net of remortgage costs in the home at the review date is under £5k, it is considered de minimis, and does not have to be released, and there would be no adjustment to the IVA term.”
+No. The 2010, 2014 and 2016 Protocols all say: “If the amount of the debtor’s net worth net of remortgage costs in the home at the review date is under £5k, it is considered de minimis, and does not have to be released, and there would be no adjustment to the IVA term.”
 So the extra year is there as a substitute in case you can’t get a remortgage.
 If there isn’t enough equity to release, there is no need to extend your IVA.(Again it is possible your IVA is different, but this is how most work.)

 “My IVA company isn’t doing the calculations right!”